WilliamSpear1/QualityQuizzes-Back-End/README.md

     * Will be hosted on Nginx Server
     * Will be hosted on Virtual Server
     * Will be hosted mapped to a domain
+    * Maybe implementing a design pattern for cleaner code
 # Abilities
 ### TEACHERS
         - Create Quizzes